Robust and Secure Blockage-Aware Pinching Antenna-assisted Wireless Communication: PA Location Solution

 where { $\hat{\Re}_{i,k}^{( i_3 )} = \Re([\textbf{A}_k]_{i,1}^{( i_3 )}) - \cos \hat{\theta}_{i,k}^{( i_3 )}$, $\hat{\Im}_{i,k}^{( i_3 )} = \Im([\textbf{A}_k]_{i,1}^{( i_3 )}) + \sin \hat{\theta}_{i,k}^{( i_3 )}$, $\triangle \hat{\theta}_{i,k} = \hat{\theta}_{i,k} - \hat{\theta}_{i,k}^{( i_3 )}$, $\triangle \Re_{i,k}=\Re([\textbf{A}_k]_{i,1}) - \Re([\textbf{A}_k]_{i,1}^{(i_3)}) $, $\triangle \Im_{i,k} = \Im([\textbf{A}_k]_{i,1}) - \Im([\textbf{A}_k]_{i,1}^{(i_3)})$}.
 Note that the global upper bound for { $\Gamma \left( [\textbf{A}_g^{\rm E}]_{ \bar{i}, 1} , \hat{\theta}^{\rm E}_{ \bar{i} ,g} \right)$} is denoted by $\overline{\Gamma}^{( i_3 )}_{\bar{i},g}$ and follows the same structure as~\eqref{eq: Surrog}; details are omitted due to page limits.
 The Lipschitz constants are { $L_{\rm AR}=L_{\rm AI}=2, L_{\rm TH}=4$}, obtained from the maximum curvature~\cite{mairal2015incremental}.
 Accordingly, the $(i_3+1)$-th iteration of the penalty-based MM method for stage 2 of the PA positioning problem can be expressed as:

-where the resulting problem in~\eqref{eq: penalty_final} is convex and can be directly solved adopting standard convex optimization solvers.
+where the resulting problem in~\eqref{eq: penalty_final} is convex and can be directly solved using standard convex optimization solvers.
 This yields a suboptimal solution to the problem.

-At each iteration of the BCD algorithm, one block of optimization variables is optimized until convergence to a predefined tolerance, while other blocks remain fixed.
-We summarize the proposed BCD-based algorithm in \textbf{Algorithm 1}, which is guaranteed to converge to a suboptimal solution of~\eqref{eq:formulation} within polynomial-time computational complexity~\cite{hu2021robust, yu2020robust}.
+At each outer BCD iteration, one block of optimization variables is optimized until convergence to a predefined tolerance, while other blocks remain fixed.
+The resulting procedure is summarized in \textbf{Algorithm 1}, which is guaranteed to converge to a suboptimal solution of~\eqref{eq:formulation} and its overall computational complexity is given by~\cite{hu2021robust, yu2020robust}

+Note that $I_{\rm BCD}$, $I_1$, $I_2$, and $I_3$ denote the numbers of outer BCD and MM iterations required for solving subproblem 1 in (41), the coarse PA-positioning problem in (57), and the phase-refinement problem in (65), respectively.
+This expression reveals that the computational complexity scales polynomially with respect to the key system dimension, which is suitable for practical implementation~\cite{yu2021irs}.